-- "Spread Determination Date" means 3:00 p.m., New York City time, on the third business day prior to the related reset date. - "Stepdown Date" means the earlier to occur of (1) the July 2010 distribution date or (2) the first date on which no class A notes remain outstanding.
-For this purpose, the outstanding principal balance of the reset rate notes will be deemed reduced by any amounts (other than investment earnings) on deposit in any accumulation account. - "Supplemental Interest Account Deposit Amount" means, with respect to any distribution date during a reset period when a class of reset rate notes is then structured not to receive a payment of principal until the end of the related reset period, the lesser of: - the product of: - (1) the difference between (a) the weighted average of the LIBOR-based rates (as determined on the LIBOR Determination Date immediately preceding that distribution date) that will be payable by the trust to any related swap counterparties on the next distribution date, or the LIBOR-based rate (as determined on the LIBOR Determination Date immediately preceding that distribution date) that will be payable by the trust to the related noteholders on the next distribution date, as applicable, and (b) an assumed rate of investment earnings that satisfies the Rating Agency Condition, - (2) the amount on deposit in the related accumulation account immediately after that distribution date, and - (3) the actual number of days from that distribution date to the next reset date for that class, divided by 360; and - an amount that satisfies the Rating Agency Condition. - "Trigger Event" means, on any distribution date while any of the class A notes are outstanding, that the outstanding principal balance of the notes, less any amounts on deposit in any accumulation account (other than investment earnings), after giving effect to distributions to be made on that distribution date, would exceed the Adjusted Pool Balance as of the end of the related collection period.
+"Spread Determination Date" means 3:00 p.m., New York City time, on the third business day prior to the related reset date.

+"Stepdown Date" means the earlier to occur of (1) the April 2010 distribution date or (2) the first date on which no class A notes remain outstanding.
+For this purpose, the outstanding principal balance of the reset rate notes will be deemed reduced by any amounts (other than investment earnings) on deposit in any accumulation account.

+"Supplemental Interest Account Deposit Amount" means, with respect to any distribution date during a reset period when a class of reset rate notes is then structured not to receive a payment of principal until the end of the related reset period, the lesser of:

+- the product of: - (1) the difference between (a) the weighted average of the LIBOR-based rates (as determined on the LIBOR Determination Date immediately preceding that distribution date) that will be payable by the trust to any related swap counterparties on the next distribution date, or the LIBOR-based rate (as determined on the LIBOR Determination Date immediately preceding that distribution date) that will be payable by the trust to the related noteholders on the next distribution date, as applicable, and (b) an assumed rate of investment earnings that satisfies the Rating Agency Condition, - (2) the amount on deposit in the related accumulation account immediately after that distribution date, and - (3) the actual number of days from that distribution date to the next reset date for that class, divided by 360; and - an amount that satisfies the Rating Agency Condition.